spiral123/peacock-challenge/readme.md

 # Improvements

-I've not written anything like this before so it's been an interesting excercise.
+I've not written anything like this before so it's been an interesting exercise.
 Looking at the code there are a number of areas I can immediately see where the library could be improved:

 * There is no concept of Scoping: at least providing support for a Singleton scope would be good.
 * Improved validation.
-It should be possible to add a ``checkGraph()`` function that could be called after all the types had been registered that would create the dependency graph and check it for cyclic dependencies and also to ensure that all the required dependencies were present.
+It should be possible to add a ``checkGraph()`` function that could be called after all the types have been registered that would create the dependency graph and check it for cyclic dependencies and also to ensure that all the required dependencies were present.